- Visiting Chesapeake?

 This park will have something for everyone in the way of fitness.
 The over ½ mile walkway throughout the park is great for a walk or run.
 In June, a new large fitness area with outdoor equipment will be placed near the end of the dog park parking lot, overlooking the river.
 Come work out while viewing the river with a nice breeze and great shade.
 Additionally, the entire South Norfolk Jordan Bridge has an easily accessible pedestrian walkway that is open sunrise to sunset.
 Access the bridge walkway right outside our park entrance.
 If you desire, you can then develop a fitness program that includes the bridge along with our new fitness area and walkways.
 Short term plans also include the offering of outdoor fitness programs and classes, too.

-- Dog park memberships are required and can be purchased at any City community center, our Administrative Office and will be available for purchase in the Ship Shop.
+- Dog park memberships are required and can be purchased at our Administrative Office and are available for purchase in the Ship Shop in the park.

 - The large section of the dog park is 13,500 square feet (180' x 75') and the small section is 4,500 square feet (75' x 60') with easy and assessable parking.